arnarg/nixidy/README.md

 [farcaller/nix-kube-generators](https://github.com/farcaller/nix-kube-generators) is used internally to pull and render Helm charts and some functions are re-exposed in the lib passed to modules in nixidy.

 [hall/kubenix](https://github.com/hall/kubenix) project has code generation of nix module options for every standard kubernetes resource.
 Instead of doing this work in nixidy I import their generated resource options.
 The resource option generation scripts in nixidy are also a slight modification of kubenix's.
 Without their work this wouldn't be possible in nixidy.

+## Contributing

+Contributions are welcome!
+Whether it's bug reports, feature requests, documentation improvements, or code contributions, please feel free to open an issue or pull request on our [GitHub repository](https://github.com/arnarg/nixidy).

+## License

+nixidy is licensed under the [MIT License](./LICENSE).